SaadMosallam/hello-world/README.md

 ## issue 53
 This important issue should be fixed by removing this nonsense warning.
 The warning should be more polite.

+## Weekends
+You can even use our product on weekends.

 #footer
 This is your favorite Frontend engineer Saad Mosallam